Is my child better suited to Montessori or classic childcare?

 Finding the best childcare for your little one can be a difficult task to navigate.
 From deciding what type of childcare service is best suited for your child to exploring the different educational approaches, there's plenty to learn along the way.
 Whichever childcare option you eventually settle on, you want to make sure that your child is supported and gets the best possible education wherever they go.

-So to help you on your childcare journey, we’re here to explore the differences between the Montessori approach and classic childcare.
+So to help you on your childcare journey, we're here to explore the differences between the Montessori philosophy and traditional childcare.

 What is Montessori childcare?